 Fresh episodes air pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options available within twenty-four hours via our Facebook page.

 “Tony Banks (keyboard guy and founding member of Genesis) partners with Toyah Willcox (actress, proto punk, emergent pop songstress, and in 1986, only recently married to Robert Fripp) to deliver the definitive Genesis track of 1980s.
-Or so it felt at the time — that stark realization that it wasn’t my former favourite band that I’d become allergic to, but their fundamentally annoying front man.
+Sort of.
+Because it was definitely the track that made me realize it wasn’t my former favourite band that I’d become allergic to, but their front man.
 Because given a big, ambitious Banks composition to work with, she sent things out of the stratosphere.
 At least that’s how it hit me late one night, alone, a little high, headphones on, listening to a mixtape a friend had left in my car.
 Suddenly I was that lion, free and savage and symmetrical (whatever that was supposed to mean).
 Epic stuff.”
 (Philip Random)